|Detroit in 1912 ~ now under the waters of Detroit Lake|

 Two published mentions of Detroit include the following:

-1900, in the Salem Capitol Journal, according to Ben Maxwell, H. Jacobs advertised himself as proprietor of Hotel Santiam at Detroit where a good pack train and saddle horse were available for Hot Springs, Marion and Pamelia Lakes.
+In the Salem Capitol Journal of 1900, according to Ben Maxwell, H. Jacobs advertised himself as proprietor of Hotel Santiam at Detroit where a good pack train and saddle horse were available for Hot Springs, Marion and Pamelia Lakes.

 Hammond’s death in 1934 and the Great Depression brought stagnation to Detroit.
 The CCC ~ Civilian Conservation Corps ~ brought in some activity to the 25 businesses and 65 homes.
 In 1946 the Army Corps of Engineers began buying land for Detroit Dam, six miles downstream.
 The reservoir would inundate Detroit, but residents established a new town, tractors towing 25 businesses and 645 homes up out of the valley on skids.
 The new Detroit was incorporated in 1952, on a former Hammond Lumber Camp #17, next to the reservoir and Highway 22.
 The dam and the resulting reservoir, Detroit Lake, transformed the local economy.
 Salem’s Douglas McKay, then US Secretary of the Interior, dedicated the $170 million Detroit Dam on June 10 when the first of two 50,000-watt generators started operation.